muon-build/muon/README.md

 Contributions welcome:
 - language support for languages other than C and C++

+Other differences from meson are described in `doc/differences.md`

 ## Status

 `muon` is complete enough to build complicated projects, however, many things